mishoo/UglifyJS/README.md

 		bool isRegExp = /[^\d]+/g is RegExp; // true

 - Binary operator `isnt`:

 		bool isntString = 3.14 isnt String; // true

 ### Constructions
-In ColaScript you can use next syntax with object, to not repeat var names:
+In ColaScript you can use those syntax with object, in way not to repeat var names:

 	String name = "dangreen";
 	int age = 19;